golioth/docs/docs/hardware/4-nrf91/2-quickstart/3-hardware-programmer.md

 ## Installing Tools

-Flashing via hardware programmer requires the `nrfjprog` tool.
+Nordic parts can be flashed using a J-Link programmer.
+The nrf9160 DK will behave like a J-Link programmer when connected to USB.
+Flashing via a hardware programmer requires the `nrfjprog` tool.

 ### Installing the nRF Command Line Tools (for hardware programmers)